TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Vienna-born type designer who lived from 1883-1972, and whose real name was Emil Kahn.
 He died in New York, where he lived most of his life.
 He studied at the Munich Academy, which became a center of poster design.
 In 1910 he co-founded the magazine Das Plakat.
 During WWI he designed posters for the German War effort.
 In 1920 he was appointed as the first professor of poster design at The Akedemie der Kunst, Berlin.
 He moved to New York in 1923 and continued his poster work.
 He also continued his teaching at the Art Students League and at New York University.
 Short biography of Lucian Bernhard.
 Biography.
 MyFonts link.
 His typefaces:

 Austrian co-designer (b.
-Melk, 1948) of the humanistic antiqua text family Rialto (1999), together with Giovanni de Faccio.
+Melk, 1948) of the humanist antiqua text family Rialto DF (1999), together with Giovanni de Faccio.
 Rialto won an award at the TDC2 Type Directors Club's Type Design Competition 2002.
 He is a partner with de Faccio of DF Type.
 [Google] [More] ⦿

 Lukas studied graphic design and typography at New Design University in St P&oum;lten.
-Designer from Vienna, Austria, who joined Dalton Maag in 2009.
+Designer from Vienna, Austria, who joined Dalton Maag in 2009 where he presently serves as Creative Director in the London office.
 There he revived a typeface based on photographs of inscriptions in castle Hoch Osterwitz, which was designed by Austrian architect Paul Grueber in the early 1900s.
 Along with the architecture, Grueber also created the letterforms.
 Dalton Maag: Lukas initially struggled to harmonize the initial letterforms into a functioning typeface.
 The main challenge was to create a matching lowercase and other glyphs since the original was a caps-only design.
 Together with the team at Dalton Maag, Lukas eventually developed a two-weight font family for display purposes.
 Grueber subpage.
 Grueber (2009) is available from MyFonts.

 Cordale (2008) is a workhorse serif typeface jointly done with Fabio Luiz Haag at Dalton Maag.
 Cordale Corp, the corporate edition, includes Latin Extended A, Greek and Cyrillic characters sets.

-Vienna-based designer of the modular display face Tiefgang (2012).
+Vienna-based designer of the modular display typeface Tiefgang (2012).

 Born in Vienna in 1950.
 Her CV says that she worked for ten years with the "United States Information Agency" in both Austria and the United States, and was involved in various writing systems (so... is this our first type designer cum spy?).
 Freelance designer since 1998.
 Designer of Airam LT (2002-2003, Linotype) and Quartan (2004, Linotype, an industrial even futuristic unicase family).